hindu-comm/weblogs/manasataramgini/2004/07/2004-07-11_islamic-vandalism-in-gujarat.md

 *The icons sing and dance and roll their eyes, So that even the Gods jump with joy and blow their conches.*
-*The ecstatic dance of Gods is watched by Gods and men who crowd around,That is why the Bull, O Sidha\!
-O King of Kings\! is feeling awestruck.*
+*The ecstatic dance of Gods is watched by Gods and men who crowd around,That is why the Bull, O Sidha!
+O King of Kings! is feeling awestruck.*

 Even if it was hyperbole, clearly the glory was imprinted on the onlookers.